TWUOnline/course-materials/instructor-guide.md

 ✔️ Check the Gradebook: Please double check that all assessment material is correct, including the percentages in the course Gradebook.

 ✔️ Prepare for Synchronous sessions: If you have synchronous Zoom Meetings in your course, you will need to become familiar with the following:

-Scheduling class meetings
+- Scheduling class meetings
-Recording Zoom Meetings
+- Recording Zoom Meetings
-Adding the recorded session to Microsoft Stream Embedding videos into Moodle See the following guide for details: Managing Videos | TWU Learning Environment Help Pages ✔️ Use Announcements for Weekly encouragement and review.
+- Adding the recorded session to Microsoft Stream
+- Embedding videos into Moodle See the following guide for details: Managing Videos | TWU Learning Environment Help Pages

+✔️ Use Announcements for Weekly encouragement and review.

 ✔️ Course Visibility: Your course is visible to you as the instructor, but it is hidden from students.
 When you are ready, follow these instructions to make your course visible to students.
 Your course will move from the 'Future' tab on your dashboard to the 'In progress' tab on the date indicated in the 'Start date' field of the course settings.

-See here for more info on setting up your course: [New Course Set Up](https://trinitywestern.teamdynamix.com/TDClient/1904/Portal/KB/ArticleDet?ID=141403)

 ## Online Support
 TWU Online is here to support you and your learners!
 Please see the following resources to support you as you prepare for your course, as well as resources you can share with your students.

-[ui-accordion independent=false open=none]

 #### Moodle Support